greenm01/ec4x/docs/ec4x_specs.md

 | Rich      | 120% | 105% | 90%    | 75%   | 72%     | 69%      | 66%     |
 | Very Rich | 140% | 120% | 100%   | 80%   | 76%     | 72%      | 68%     |

-Look up the Raw Material classification of your colony's system in the RAW column, and cross index with the planet's habital conditions.
+Look up the Raw Material classification of your colony's system in the RAW column, and cross index with the planet's habitable conditions.

-**Net Colony Value (NCV)**: The net value of taxes collected from each of you colonies.
+**Net Colony Value (NCV)**: The net value of taxes collected from each of your colonies.

 NCV = GCP * tax_rate